Your Credit Score

 Many online calculators will help you work out the cost to rebuild your home.

-To start with, you will need to work out the size of your home in square metres.
+To start with, you'll need to work out the size of your home in square metres.
 Measure the length and width of the ground floor, then multiply both figures together to do this.

 You can then double the value for your ground floor for your first floor if it is an identical size and shape.
-If your upper floors are different, you will need to measure them separately.
+If your upper floors are different, you'll need to measure them separately.

 If you live in an historic or listed building, it might be best to hire a Chartered Surveyor.
 They will assess your home by taking measurements.